The explosion of scuba diving and a tendency to travel overseas for diving makes the need to own the best travel BCDs increase dramatically.

 Watch the following video for more features and usage details of the fantastic Scubapro Litehawk Travel BCD.

-9. Dive Rite TravelPac BCD
+9. Dive Rite TravelPac

 The Dive Rite TravelPac is an all-rounder BCD whose design is blended between the Travel EXP wing and TransPac harness.